IDoCodingStuffs/python-doodles/freeform-log.md

 Next thing will be figuring how to clean and then impute the rows with missing joint coords.

 Ooh just realized, I should do the train-test split by study ids.
 So that I am not ending up with blank levels within same series.

+### 9 PM
+Well something is still off, the labels are still offset.
+But I will figure it out later, at least it is way better than how it was yesterday.